-We know credit card processing fees are as exciting as a root canal, but as a business owner, paying too much can be just as painful.
-Which of these rate structures are you under?
+We know credit card processing interchange fees are as exciting as a root canal.
+But as a business owner, paying too much can be just as painful.
+Which of these rate structures are you using?
 Are you keeping the most revenue possible?

 Interchange Rates are the fees paid to the credit card companies for every transaction regardless of who your processor is.
 These rates are determined by a few factors:

 Whether the card is swiped (card present) or typed in (card not present)

 How much does Visa/MC/Amex/Discover charge for each transaction?

 Twice a year, the credit card brands come out with their schedules of fees and categories for each transaction.
 Visa, Mastercard, Discover, and American Express call these Interchange Rates and set their own rules for how transactions are categorized and their associated fees.
 Currently, there are 500+ categories of Interchange Rates!
 Here are links to the Interchange Rates for Visa & MasterCard.
 Similar to being faced with 500 flavors of ice cream, how do you know which one is meant for you?

 So what credit card processing fees are you paying?

 Do you know how many processing rates there are?
 Over 500!
 Why is that?
 Because debit cards draw money directly from a person’s bank account and credit cards have different rewards.
 So there are lower risks of processing debit cards, and the credit card companies must cover the costs of offering credit card benefits.

 A majority of the rates are determined by the CPS or the Custom Payment Service.
 The CPS sets custom rates for each transaction and gives you the opportunity to get lower processing fees by ensuring that credit and debit cards are validated and processed as securely as possible.